MalteToetzke/Code_Repo_2025-10/README.md

 Note: the files were too large to be included in Github.
 Download them from the link below and place them in the Data folder:

-Download link: https://polybox.ethz.ch/index.php/s/yHoCqw5zGAxfTYm (Password is stated in the Response Letter)
+Download link: https://polybox.ethz.ch/index.php/s/yHoCqw5zGAxfTYm (Password is stated in the Data Availability statement of the Manuscript)

 Important: The data must only be used exclusively for validation purposes!
 Sharing the data or using the data for other purposes is strictly prohibited!